voygha/NextJs_ShadCn/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## About this Project
+- Data Fetching Github API
+- Install shadcn
+- Using shadCn Components
+- Using shadCn Dark Mode

 ## Learn More

 To learn more about Next.js, take a look at the following resources: